libp2p/specs/pubsub/gossipsub/README.md

 - On `GRAFT(topic, peer)` it adds a remote peer to `mesh[topic]` if it is subscribed to the topic.
 If it is not subscribed, the remote peer responds with a `PRUNE(topic)` control message.
 If the topic is not in the local peer's mesh then it returns an error, the peer must first join the topic.
+(The remote peer must be in the connected peers of the local peer, in order to check whether the remote is subscribed to the topic.)
 - On `PRUNE(topic, peer)` it removes the peer from `mesh[topic]`.
 - On `IHAVE(ids, peer)` it checks the `seen` set and requests unknown messages with an `IWANT` message.